Information on how to gain F-1 or J-1 status, after acceptance to Wheaton College

 Canadian citizens are not required to apply for an F-1/J-1 entry visa but must still pay the SEVIS I-901 fee and request entry to the U.S. in F-1/J-1 status.

-Enter no earlier than 30 days before the start date on your Form I-20/Form DS-2019.
+Enter no earlier than 30 days prior to the start date on your Form I-20/Form DS-2019.